oracle/tribuo/docs/Roadmap.md

 online learning in environments with concept drift and dataset shift, but those problems are harder and so further down the roadmap.
 - Add hypothesis testing support to the evaluations.
 - Add alternate indexes to `Dataset`.
-Currently `Dataset` is indexed by an integer id, it's position in the underlying list.
+Currently `Dataset` is indexed by an integer id, its position in the underlying list.
 It would be useful to have a Map view of a dataset to subsample it for specific operations (though this can be achieved today using `DatasetView` and predicates).
 - Make `Example`s immutable after they've been added to a `Dataset`.
 This is likely to be a breaking change.